 Cleveland Police Cadets provides personal and social development for young people.

-Cadet forces run in Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton.
+Units of the Police and Crime Commissioner-funded force meet in Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton.

 What do Police Cadets do?

 - Meet every week;